 The health profile for veterinary care shows that labradoodles have slightly more veterinary visits than other dogs.
 They therefore have reason to visit the vet more often.
 The most common reason for the vet visit is that the dog suffered from vomiting and diarrhoea, which is more than twice as common in labradoodles than in other breeds.
 The evidence also shows that males visit the vet slightly more often than females.

 Another bar that stands out in injury statistics compared to other breeds is ear infections, which are often brought on by the Labradoodle's coat type combined with the shape of the ears.
 In addition, there is a foreign body in the stomach or intestine, which can be a sign that they are young and curious dogs who like to put everything possible in their mouths.
-Other common problem areas are eye inflammation as well as skin problems and itching which can be signs of allergy.
+Other common dog health issues are eye inflammation as well as skin problems and itching which can be signs of allergy.

 On the plus side, they have fewer problems than other dogs with urinary tract, tumours and genitalia in both females and males, which may be due to the young population.
 Here, the future will show how the diagnoses change with an aging population of labradoodles.
 The next update will take place in about five years.